redbear/Duo/docs/listening_mode_setup_protocol.md

 3. Request by calling the [`WiFi.listen()`](https://docs.particle.io/reference/firmware/photon/#listen-) in user application.

 **Note :** When the Duo is in the Listening Mode, if [multithreading](https://docs.particle.io/reference/firmware/photon/#system-thread) is not used, neither the system event loop running backstage nor user application will continue, untill exiting from the Listening Mode.
 If multithreading is enabled, the system event loop running backstage will be blocked untill exiting from the Listening Mode, while the user application executes as usual.
+But in the case that user application has implemented the BLE functionality and multithreading is enbaled, since the Duo will de-init and re-init the BLE functionality in the Listening Mode, the BLE functionality implemented by user application won't work any more, even that it might make the BLE functionality in the Listening Mode broken.

 To exit Listening Mode, one of the following conditions must be satisfied:

-1. WiFi credentials is configured if using USB serial.
+1. WiFi credentials is configured via using USB serial.

-2. `connect-ap` command is received if using WiFi or BLE
+2. "Connect to AP" command is received via WiFi or BLE

-3. `finish-update` command is recieved is using WiFi (Duo only)
+3. "Finish Firmware Update" command is recieved via WiFi (Duo only)

-4. `WiFi.listen(false)` is called in user application only if multithreading is used
+4. `WiFi.listen(false)` is called in user application only if multithreading is enabled

 ## <span id="wifi-softap">WiFi SoftAP</span>